Kreeblah/bdaudiodump/DiscNotes.md

 # Journeys: Final Fantasy XIV Arrangement Album

 This disc also has tracks which require trimming.
 Once again, the 5.1 tracks in lossy DTS-HD HA, but the default 2.0 tracks are lossless.

+# Eorzean Symphony: FINAL FANTASY XIV Orchestral Album Vol. 2

+This disc has two separate albums on it, one of which has two discs (based on information from digital distribution stores).
+Additionally, some tracks seem to be sped up in the digital distribution formats.
+Tracks have been trimmed to most closely match the experience of the other sources.